 Our practicum program welcomes agencies and organizations across the spectrum of criminal justice and related fields.
 Our goal is to provide students with diverse opportunity to explore their passions within all intersections of the field.

 What is expected of a host agency?

 Our program is designed to be flexible and to be generally ‘hands-off’.
 This means that the intern’s schedule and the work that is to be completed is negotiated by the student and the host agency.
 Although the work may vary significantly from agency to agency, internship activities typically allow students to spend time in a professional setting, participate in some of the activities typical of professionals working in the field, receive some training, make connections, etc.

 How do I find a practicum candidate and/or advertise a practicum position?

 Please contact Dr. Omar Melchor-Ayala to discuss practicum opportunities and to locate candidates.

 We encourage agencies to register on WolfLink- an online service that employers and recruiters can use to post job, internships, volunteer opportunities, etc. for WOU Students and Alumni.

 Please follow all the procedures and requirements set forth by your own agency to acquire volunteers/interns.
 Students must complete all your agency requirements AND, separately, complete the CJ Practicum on-boarding process with us.

-I look forward to hearing from you and the opportunity to discuss your questions.
+We look forward to hearing from you and having the opportunity to discuss your questions.
 Additionally, please explore our website for more information about our degrees and programs.